Matt Garvey

 Matt Garvey (born 23 October 1987) is an English former rugby union player.
 He attended Ortu Gable Hall School completing his secondary school education there.
 He played as a second row who could also can play in the back row.
 He played for London Irish, Bath, Gloucester and Worcester Warriors as well as representing the England Saxons team.
+He was appointed Bath captain by Todd Blackadder ahead of the 2017/18 season.

+In May 2022, he announced his retirement from rugby before being appointed to work at the Rugby Players Association in July 2022 as a Player Development Manager.
+He changed clubs in the summer of 2024, so is currently Player Development Manager for Bath and Gloucester.